• Skip to main content

 CONTACT US TODAY

-• After submitting this form a Penhall Company representative will be in contact with you within 24hrs.
+After submitting this form a Penhall Company representative will be in contact with you to confirm your request.
 If this request is urgent, please call 1-800-PENHALL to be connected with the nearest Penhall branch.
-Upon submitting this form you will also receive occasional news, offers and updates from Penhall Company.
+Upon submitting this form you will also receive occasional updates about our services and company announcements.
 You may unsubscribe from these e-mails at anytime.
+Grinding and grooving services are conducted by Emery Sapp & Sons, Inc. For specific inquiries related to grinding and grooving, click here or reach out to Chris Fitzpatrick at chris.fitzpatrick@emerysapp.com

 IRVING, TX — JANUARY 3, 2023 – Penhall Company, the nation’s leader in concrete cutting and removal services, today announced it has acquired the equipment of COBRA Concrete Cutting of Pinellas, Inc., located in Pinellas, Florida.
 Penhall Company has hired the former COBRA Concrete Cutting of Pinellas, Inc., Operations Manager, Steve Milligan to manage our Pinellas location.
 The location offers a multitude of concrete solution services to the construction industry throughout Tampa, St Petersburg, Clearwater, and surrounding areas.
 Dan Curnow, a veteran of the Penhall Company and concrete cutting industry will help transition Steve Milligan, the current COBRA Concrete Cutting of Pinellas, Inc., Operations Manager, to Penhall Company.